shinken-solutions/shinken/doc/source/15_development/pluginapi.rst

   * Exit with one of several possible return values
   * Return at least one line of text output to "STDOUT"

 The inner workings of your plugin are unimportant to Shinken, interface between them is important.
 Your plugin could check the status of a TCP port, run a database query, check disk free space, or do whatever else it needs to check something.
 The details will depend on what needs to be checked - that's up to you.

-If you are interested in having a plugin that is performant for use with Shinken, consider making it a Python or python + Ctype plugin that is daemonized by the Shinken poller or receiver daemons.
+If you are interested in having a plugin that is performant to use with Shinken, consider making it a Python or python + C type plugin that is daemonized by the Shinken poller or receiver daemons.
 You can look at the existing poller daemons for how to create a module, it is very simple.

 Return Code
 ============

 Shinken determines the status of a host or service by evaluating the return code from plugins.
 The following tables shows a list of valid return codes, along with their corresponding service or host states.

 ================== ============= =======================
 Plugin Return Code Service State Host State